GENI-NSF/geni-tools/README-omni.txt

   * omni.py shutdown myslice
   * omni.py shutdown -a http://localhost:12348 myslice

+  GENI AM API Shutdown function
   This command will stop the resources from running, but not delete their state.
-This command should not be needed by most users.
+This command should not be needed by most users - it is intended for emergency stop and supporitng later forensics / debugging.

+  Slice name could be a full URN, but is usually just the slice name portion.
+  Note that PLC Web UI lists slices as <site name>_<slice name> (EG bbn_myslice), and we want only the slice name part here.

+  Aggregates queried:
+  - Single URL given in -a argument, if provided, ELSE
+  - List of URLs given in omni_config aggregates option, if provided, ELSE
+  - List of URNs and URLs provided by the selected clearinghouse